Chapter 3 Meeting the New Challenges of the Telecommunications Market

 Enhancement of the Industry Code of Practice for Telecommunications Service Contracts

-In order to provide guidelines for the industry on drawing up telecommunications service contracts so as to improve transparency in the contracting process and increase customer satisfaction, CAHK, an industry association, promulgated a self-regulatory Industry Code in December 2010.
+In order to provide guidelines for the industry in drawing up telecommunications service contracts with a view to improving transparency in the contracting process and increasing customer satisfaction, the Communications Association of Hong Kong (“CAHK”), an industry association, promulgated a self-regulatory Industry Code in December 2010, which was implemented by all major fixed and mobile network operators starting from July 2011.

 Code for the Provision of Chargeable Mobile Content Services

-Since the adoption of the code in January 2010, OFCA has been closely monitoring its effectiveness, and recorded a continued decrease in the number of related complaints, which has remained at a low level.
-During the year under review, only two cases were received on a monthly average, reflecting that CSPs generally comply with the voluntary code and customers are generally satisfied with the MCS.
+Since the adoption of the code in January 2010, OFCA has been closely monitoring its effectiveness, and noted a continued decrease in the number of related complaints, which has remained at a low level.
+In 2016/17, only one complaint case was received, reflecting the general compliance of CSPs with the voluntary code and satisfaction of customers with the MCS.

 Code of Practice in Relation to Billing Information and Payment Collection for Telecommunications Services

 In October 2011, the CA issued a voluntary code of practice entitled “Code of Practice in Relation to Billing and Payment Collection for Telecommunications Services”, with a view to reducing billing disputes and enhancing the transparency of billing information.
-This code of practice provides guidance to telecommunications operators on chargeable items to be included in their bills and arrangements for payment collection.
-As at October 2014, seven local fixed and four mobile network operators had pledged compliance with the code.
+This code of practice provides guidance to telecommunications operators on chargeable items to be included in their bills, and arrangements for payment collection.
+As at March 2017, seven local fixed network operators and four mobile network operators had pledged compliance with the code.
 We have published on our website a consumer alert as well as a summary of the compliance status of all operators for the information of consumers.
 We will continue to closely monitor the implementation and effectiveness of this code of practice.

 Industry Code of Practice for Provision of Mobile TV Services

-Progress of the Implementation of Customer Complaint Settlement Scheme
+Long-term Implementation of the Customer Complaint Settlement Scheme

-To help resolve, by means of mediation, billing disputes in deadlock between telecommunications service providers and their residential/personal customers, OFCA facilitated the setting up by the telecommunications industry of a voluntary CCSS for a trial period of two years starting from 1 November 2012.
-With the participation of all major telecommunications service providers in Hong Kong, the mediation service was provided by an independent mediation service centre (“CCSS Centre”) set up under CAHK.
-OFCA supported the CCSS trial by contributing the necessary funding, assessing the CCSS applications against the acceptance criteria, and monitoring the performance and the governance of the scheme.
+The voluntary Customer Complaint Settlement Scheme (“CCSS”) has been implemented on a long term basis since 1 May 2015.
+The CCSS helps resolve billing disputes in deadlock between telecommunications service providers and their residential / personal customers by means of mediation.
+The mediation service is provided by an independent mediation service centre (“CCSS Centre”) set up under CAHK with voluntary participation of all major telecommunications service providers in Hong Kong.
+OFCA supports the CCSS by contributing the necessary funding, vetting the CCSS applications against the acceptance criteria, and monitoring the performance and the governance of the scheme.

 Facilitation of the Landing of New Submarine Cable Systems in Hong Kong